 - An increase in unearned revenue of \$377 due to timing of New York State's funding towards the MTA Capital Program and processing of capital payments. - An increase in interest payable of \$76, mainly due to timing of interest payments on long-term debt. - Non-current liabilities increased by \$600, or 0.7%.
-This increase was mainly due to: - An increase in net pension liability and post retirement benefits other than pensions of \$2,571 due to changes in the actuarial valuation primarily as a result of a decrease in net plan investments. - An increase of \$311 in estimated liability arising from injuries to persons.
+This increase was mainly due to: - An increase in net pension liability and post retirement benefits other than pensions of \$2,573 due to actuarial valuation. - An increase of \$312 in estimated liability arising from injuries to persons.